Difficult Bible Quiz about the Physical Bible

 c.
 Ester.

-Judith got the general drunk and then decapitated him with his sword.
+Judith seduced and got the general drunk and then decapitated him with his sword.

 She put his head in a bag, took it to the city gates, and showed it to the invading army.